 2. Write a great headline.

 The headline is your first, and sometimes last chance, to catch the attention of readers.
 A compelling title generates interest.
 Use key words in your title and be clear about the benefit of your post.
 Numbers, power words, and clear benefit are places to start when writing a good headline.
-Check out this article for some great resources on writing headlines.

 3. Hook the attention of the reader with a strong beginning.